-Scenario 1: If the distance (X) between the charging stations is short and there are no radio obstacles, it is possible to use a Wi-Fi mesh connection between the connection master charging station (A), and the other charging stations (B and C).
+Scenario 1: If the distance (X) between the charging stations is short and there are no radio obstacles, it is possible to use a mesh Wi-Fi connection between the connection master charging station (A), and the other charging stations (B and C).
 However, it is always preferable to use an ethernet cable.